-So, how can you and your attorney go about proving your case?
+So, how can you and your car accident lawyer go about proving your case?
 Here are the steps in that process.

-- Gather documents: Your attorney will collect all documentation related to your claim, including the police report as well as all medical records and bills.
+- Gather documents: Your attorney will collect all documentation related to your claim, including the police report, photos of the damages to the cars, as well as all medical records and bills.
 These documents can help prove the extent and costs of your injuries.

-- Collect testimony from fact witnesses and expert witnesses: A fact witness is a person who actually saw the crash.
-Meanwhile, expert witnesses may not have seen the crash, but they can draw from their own expertise as well as tools like crash reconstruction software and medical tests to talk about the wreck or your injuries.
+- Collect testimony from fact witnesses and expert witnesses: A fact witness is a person who saw the crash.
+While expert witnesses may not have seen the crash, they can draw from their own expertise as well as tools like crash reconstruction software and medical tests to talk about the wreck or your injuries.

 - Present visual evidence: Your attorney will gather, organize, and present all photographs from the scene as well as video footage from local businesses and traffic light cameras.
 Your lawyer may also provide pictures of your injuries.
 These images can serve as important evidence and help the jury understand what you’ve been through.

-No matter how you choose to proceed, remember that contributory negligence will be a critical factor that determines whether you receive compensation for your injuries.
-So, your goal should be to present as much objective evidence as possible during your insurance claim and any litigation that follows.
-Usually, the best way to gather the critical evidence you need is to contact an experienced car accident attorney as soon as possible after the crash.
+No matter how you choose to proceed, remember that contributory negligence could be a critical factor that determines whether you receive compensation for your injuries.
+Your goal should be to present as much objective evidence as possible during your insurance claim and any litigation that follows.
+Usually, the best way to gather the critical evidence you need is to contact an experienced personal injury lawyer as soon as possible after the crash.

 Contact Myers Law Firm if You’ve Been Injured in Charlotte, North Carolina

-At Myers Law Firm, we understand that stress, anger, and confusion often accompany a senseless injury.
+At Myers Law Firm, our experienced personal injury attorneys understand that stress, anger, and confusion often accompany a senseless injury.
 If you or a loved one has been injured due to someone else’s negligence, we’re here to help.
 When you choose us to represent you, we’ll act as your advocate and use our legal experience and resources to fight relentlessly on your behalf until your case reaches a resolution.